brainomite/home-page/quotes.md

 > “You should name a variable using the same care with which you name a first-born child."

-Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship {:.figcaption}
+Robert C. Martin, "Clean Code: A Handbook of Agile Software Craftsmanship" {:.figcaption}

 > "Don’t Use a Comment When You Can Use a Function or a Variable"

-Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship {:.figcaption}
+Robert C. Martin, "Clean Code: A Handbook of Agile Software Craftsmanship" {:.figcaption}

 > “Tools amplify your talent.
 The better your tools, and the better you know how to use them, the more productive you can be.”

-Andrew Hunt, The Pragmatic Programmer: From Journeyman to Master" {:.figcaption}
+Andrew Hunt, "The Pragmatic Programmer: From Journeyman to Master" {:.figcaption}

 > "Each generation stands on the shoulders of those who have gone before them,"